BloomyInDev/BloomyWebsite/src/pages/posts/first-post.md

     enable: true
     url: 'https://docs.astro.build/assets/full-logo-light.png'
     alt: 'The full Astro logo'
-tags: ["blogging"]
+tags: ['blogging']
 ---

 Welcome to my blog!
-Here, I will share my all my (_i thing_) useful content that i can thing of.
+Here, I will share my all my (_i think_) useful content that i can thing of.

 Don't expect an constant flow of content, i will post when i have something interesting to post